SanikaMK/MachineLearning/README.md

 # MachineLearning
-All the Predictive Modelling work is available in this repository.
+All the Predictive Modeling work is available in this repository.